Haisla people: G'psgolox totem pole

 When some members of the Haisla Nation heard rumours that the pole may have been up for display in Sweden, it was decided that Louisa Smith and Gerald Amos should travel to Sweden to investigate the rumours.
-Once they had confirmed that the pole in display was the G’psgolox Pole, the Haisla nation asked for its repatriation.
+Once they had confirmed that the pole on display was the G’psgolox Pole, the Haisla nation asked for its repatriation.
 In 1992, a member of the Museum of Ethnography travelled to the Haisla village in British Columbia, where he was told by the Haisla people that the pole was stolen from them and that they had been avidly searching for it without success since the theft in 1929.
 He was also told that, since the pole was found, it had to be returned to its rightful owners.
 The Haisla people offered to carve an identical totem replica in exchange for the original.
 The museum agreed to the proposal by the Haisla people.
 This led to the Swedish government granting permission for the museum to gift the totem pole to the Haisla people in 1994, with the condition that the replica be an exact match to the original.
 In 2000, the Haisla community completed two replicas of the pole.
 One of the replicas were given to Sweden, while the other was placed where the G’psgolox Pole once stood.
 The poles were carved by Henry Robertson and his sisters sons Derek and Barry Wilson.
-The Haisla nation also build a historical preservation centre in the Kitimaat Village that would host the original pole.
+The Haisla nation also build a historical preservation centre in the Kitamaat Village that would host the original pole.

-In 2006, after 77 years at the museum, the pole arrived at the Kitimaat Village in British Columbia.
+In 2006, after 77 years at the museum, the pole arrived at the Kitamaat Village in British Columbia.
 In the shopping mall where it was placed, school children could listen to the elders telling the history of the pole.
 In 2012, the Kitlope Eagle clan chief decided to move the pole to an old graveyard close to the original location of the pole, where it was left to disintegrate.